Cognoscan/condense_db/schema.md

 - `required`: an object listing unique Data Types that must be present in the object, where each field is the name of a field in the object.
-- `optional`: an object listing unique Data Types that may optionally be present in the object, where each type name is the name of a field in the object.
+- `optional`: an object listing unique Data Types that may optionally be present in the object, where each field name is the name of a field in the object.
+If a field is named both here and in `required`, the `required` definition is used and the `optional` one is ignored.
 - `min_fields`: a non-negative integer specifying the minimum number of fields allowed in the object.
 - `min_fields`: a non-negative integer specifying the maximum number of fields